Last modified: July 7, 2021

 Remote Mail Exchanger — Do not accept mail locally for this domain.

-Linked Mail Node — Select a mail node from the Linked Mail Node menu to handle mail functionality for this account.
+Mail child node — Select a linked cPanel & WHM mail child node server from the menu to handle the new account’s mail functionality.Note:

 You cannot add or remove package extensions while creating an account.
 To use a different set of package extensions, you must use one of the following methods: